 Practices that used the registries to submit their MIPS data in 2017 or Physician Quality Reporting System (PQRS) data in previous years are on the path for successful reporting.

 Participants can use the many benefits of reporting via the QCDR including:

-- Flexibility to select your six Quality measures, Advancing Care Information measures and Improvement Activities that are specific to your practice;
+- Flexibility to select your six Quality measures, Promoting Interoperability measures and Improvement Activities that are specific to your practice;

 - Practices have the option of reporting as individual providers or at the group practice level.
 When a practice reports as a group, their data is scored at the practice level.
 Group practice reporting also means that performance data on Physician Compare is posted at the group level, not individual provider level;